 The Corporation's compensation programs are designed with a balanced approach aligned with its business strategy and risk profile.
 A number of compensation practices have been implemented to mitigate potential compensation policy risk.
-It is the Compensation Committee's view that the Corporation's 2016 compensation policies and practices do not promote excessive risk-taking that would be reasonably likely to have a material adverse effect on the Corporation, and that appropriate risk mitigation features are in place within the Corporation's compensation program.
-In reaching their opinion, the Compensation Committee reviewed key risk-mitigating features in the Corporation's compensation governance processes and compensation structure including the following:
+It is the Compensation Committee's view that the Corporation's 2017 compensation policies and practices did not promote excessive risk-taking that would be reasonably likely to have a material adverse effect on the Corporation, and that appropriate risk mitigation features are in place within the Corporation's compensation program.
+In reaching its opinion, the Compensation Committee reviewed key risk-mitigating features in the Corporation's compensation governance processes and compensation structure including the following:

-Governance Compensation Decision- Making Process • The Corporation has formalized compensation objectives to help guide compensation decisions and incentive design and to effectively support its pay-for-performance policy (see Compensation Discussion and Analysis - Compensation Objectives ).
-Non-binding Shareholder Advisory Vote on Executive Compensation The Corporation annually holds an advisory vote on executive compensation.
-This allows shareholders to express approval or disapproval of its approach to executive compensation.
-Annual Review of Incentive Programs Each year, the Corporation reviews and sets performance measures and targets for the annual incentive plan and for PSU grants under the Celestica Share Unit Plan ("CSUP") and the LTIP that are aligned with the business plan and the Corporation's risk profile to ensure continued relevance and applicability.
-When new compensation programs are considered, they are stress-tested to ensure potential payouts would be reasonable within the context of the full range of performance outcomes.
+Governance Compensation Decision- The Corporation has formalized compensation objectives to help guide compensation decisions and incentive design and to effectively support its pay-for- Making Process performance policy (see Compensation Discussion and Analysis - Compensation Objectives).
+Non-binding Shareholder The Corporation annually holds an advisory vote on executive compensation, allowing shareholders to express approval or disapproval of its approach to Advisory Vote on executive compensation.
+Executive Compensation Annual Review of • Each year, the Corporation reviews and sets performance measures and targets for the CTI and for PSU grants under the Celestica Share Unit Plan ("CSUP") Incentive Programs and the LTIP that are aligned with the business plan and the Corporation's risk profile to ensure continued relevance and applicability. • When new compensation programs are considered, they are stress-tested to ensure potential payouts would be reasonable within the context of the full range of performance outcomes.
 CEO compensation is stress-tested annually.
-External Independent Compensation Advisor • On an ongoing basis, the Compensation Committee retains the services of an independent compensation advisor, to provide an external perspective as to marketplace changes and best practices related to compensation design, governance and compensation risk management.
-Overlapping Committee Membership • All of the Corporation's independent directors sit on each standing committee of the Board, to provide continuity and to facilitate coordination between the Committees' respective oversight responsibilities.
+External Independent On an ongoing basis, the Compensation Committee retains the services of an independent compensation advisor, to provide an external perspective as to Compensation Advisor marketplace changes and best practices related to compensation design, governance and compensation risk management.
+Overlapping Committee All of the Corporation's independent directors sit on the Compensation Committee to provide continuity and to facilitate coordination between the Committee's Membership and the Board's respective oversight responsibilities.